 Believe it or not, Y Combinator really did admit 15,000 people to a 3,000-person online program.
 It was a technical glitch and a hugely embarrassing mistake that would prove stressful for the founders involved.

-You see, these individuals are often considered vulnerable and the program was left with the unfortunate task of disappointing these eager founders.
-However, in a twist of fate, the Startup School decided to proceed with this immense number of applicants which inevitably led to great difficulties for organizers.
+You see, these individuals are often considered vulnerable and the program left with the unfortunate task of disappointing these eager founders.
+However, in a twist of fate, the Startup School decided to proceed with this immense number of applicants.
+This inevitably led to great difficulties for organizers.

-In case you might be asking yourself, this ten-week online program provided online lectures and discussion groups with other founders.
-It was also intended as a highly selective process until this mistake which essentially turned the program into an open online course.
-Given the prestige associated with Y Combinator, this was thought to have devalued the startups that were using the name for leverage.
+This ten-week online program provided online lectures and discussion groups with other founders.
+It was also designed to be a highly selective process until this mistake which essentially turned the program into an open online course.
+Given the prestige associated with Y Combinator, this move devalued the startups that were using the name for leverage.